 During the years 2014-2016, we will explore Post-Traumatic Stress Disorder (PTSD), a diagnosable mental disorder as classified by the DSM-V. Each age-level organization will receive appropriate audience content in their materials.

 WorldCraftsSM and its local partners develop fair-trade businesses that provide sustainable income and offer eternal hope for impoverished people throughout the world.

 Tennessee Missionary Parents Fellowship

 The Tennessee Missionary Parents Fellowship provides a network for parents of International Mission Board missionaries for the purpose of fellowship, encouragement and support.
 Are you or someone you know a missionary parent or relative?
 Parents, grandparents, relatives, and yes siblings… are welcome!
 Come be a part of this group that prays together, shares, and encourages each other.
-For more information e-mail Vickie Anderson.
+For more information e-mail Juliana Wilson.

 Former Missionary Fellowships

 East Tennessee Missionary Fellowship meets the first Thursday of March, June, September, and Thursday before Thanksgiving at Central Baptist Church Bearden, Knoxville.
 Contact Joyce Wyatt for more information.